SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Dataset

 The \textbf{Resolved Rate} of an instance is equal $1$ if \emph{all} tests in both \texttt{FAIL\_TO\_PASS} and \texttt{PASS\_TO\_PASS} are \texttt{PASSED}; otherwise, it is $0$.
 Hence, this metric imposes a strict binary criterion: an instance is counted as resolved only if every relevant test succeeds.

-\textit{Fix Rate: A Soft Metric.} While Resolved Rate provides a clear pass/fail signal, it can obscure meaningful partial progress.
-As observed in both SWE-Bench and \tool, certain instances contain thousands of tests (see Table~\ref{tab:swe_stats} and Figure~\ref{fig:compare_swe_bench}).
-In such cases, even strong models may pass a large proportion of tests without fully resolving the instance, leading to a loss of evaluative granularity.
-To address this, we propose a soft-score metric that accounts for partial progress.
+\textit{Fix Rate: A Soft Metric.} While Resolved Rate provides a clear pass/fail signal, it may hide meaningful partial progress, especially when instances contain thousands of tests (Table~\ref{tab:swe_stats}, Figure~\ref{fig:compare_swe_bench}).
+In such cases, models may fix many failing tests without fully resolving the instance.
+To capture this progress, we introduce \textbf{Fix Rate}, a soft metric that measures the fraction of \texttt{FAIL\_TO\_PASS} tests successfully fixed.